How to elegantly judge whether a numeric variable is zero in AnQi CMS template?

 {% endif %}

-The 'condition' can be a variable, a comparison expression, or even a boolean logic combination.
-Understand.ifThe behavior of the label in determining the number 'zero' is crucial in mastering its recognition of 'falsey values'.
+The "condition" can be a variable, a comparison expression, or even a combination of boolean logic.
+Understand.ifThe behavior of the label in judging the number 'zero' is crucial in understanding its recognition of 'falsey' values.

-AnQiCMS is developed on the bottom of Go language, which makes its template engine largely follow the concept of 'zero value' of Go language.
-In Go language, each type has a default zero value:
+AnQiCMS is developed based on the Go language at its core, which makes its template engine largely follow the "zero value" (Zero Value) concept of the Go language.
+In Go, each type has a default zero value:

 Understood the concept of 'zero value', we can make more flexible judgments.
 There are several commonly used methods: